Who we are

 Graduate Design Engineer at Spirit AeroSystems Belfast

-During school, Shane gained an Arkwright scholarship, which provided him with experience at Airbus, Pearson Engineering, and Dyson.
-He then pursued a BEng in Aeronautical Engineering at Loughborough University, where he was involved in the UAS Challenge for two years.
-In this role, he served as Chief Airframes Engineer, overseeing the aerodynamic and structural design of their 2023 aircraft.
+Shane studied Aeronautical Engineering at Loughborough University, where they were actively involved in the UAS Challenge for two years.
+During this time, they served as Chief Airframes Engineer, leading the aerodynamic and structural design of the team’s 2023 aircraft.

 Laura Parkes